How To Handle My Vulnerable Employees

-Using your KnowBe4 console, you can create an automated training campaign which will serve your repeat offenders with additional security training.
-Below, we've provided more information and best practices on how to set this up:
+In your KnowBe4 console, you can create an automated training campaign that will assign your repeat clickers additional security training.
+You can find more information about remedial training campaigns and best practices in the articles linked below:

-While remedial training works well for your phish-prone users to reevaluate their "click-happy" ways, positive reinforcement for those users who do not click can work just as well, and can also encourage users to become interactive or even excited about their security training.
+While remedial training works well with having your phish-prone users re-evaluate their "click-happy" ways, positive reinforcement for those users who do not click can work just as well.
+This encourages users to become interactive and excited about their security training.

-Some organizations will reward users with the least amount of clicks with gift cards or other incentives.
-Alternatively, departments with the least amount of phishing test failures could be rewarded with a paid lunch, organization outing, or another reward.
+For example, some organizations use gift cards and other incentives to reward their users who have the least amount of clicks.
+Alternatively, departments with the least amount of phishing test failures could be rewarded with a paid lunch or a team outing.

-As users who fail your phishing tests regularly are putting the organization at risk, applying a hard limit to how many failures they can have could encourage them to take their security training more seriously.
-Receiving warning notices from their manager or HR will reinforce the importance of keeping alert when it comes to cyber security.
+Users who fail your phishing tests are putting your organization at risk.
+Setting a limit on the number of failures users can have before administrative action is taken may encourage users to take their training more seriously.
+Receiving warning notices from their manager or HR will reinforce the importance of staying alert when it comes to cybersecurity.

-You will also want to consider limiting your phish-prone users' access to certain applications or websites while increasing their security configuration settings and security-related applications if they prove to be a vulnerable employee.
+Also, consider limiting your phish-prone users' access to certain applications or websites and increasing their security configurations and security-related applications if they continue to prove to be a vulnerable employee.